tammy9011/Newsletter-Homepage/README.md

 # Newsletter-Homepage
 #Responsive newsletter homepage using pure CSS and HTML

-#Has hamburger-menu for mobile screens amd smaller devices.
+#Has hamburger menu for mobile screens and smaller devices.